whi-lab/whi-lab.github.io/projects/index.markdown

 We are interested in designing, developing, and deploying novel technologies to improve health and wellbeing.
 Our current projects focus on supportive financial technology (fintech) and human-centered AI for personalized health.
-If you are interested in some of our past projects, please take a look <a href="past.html">here</a>.
+If you are interested in some of our past projects, please take a look [here]({% link projects/archived/index.markdown %}).

 <div class="row">
     <div class="col-md-12 text-center">